 I’m not convinced children need safety scissors.
 We’ve has our fair share of child-friendly scissors and they’ve caused a whole lot of tears and frustration because they don’t cut!
-Crayola have some amazing products, but their plastic scissors are not one of them!

 On the other hand, children’s scissors are small and fit little hands better than adult scissors.
 I like metal scissors like these ones, they cut well but are still small and have rounded ends.

 If I could only choose one craft supply, it would be masking tape.

 Get it cheap from the hardware store, kids will use it for just about anything.
 Today my daughter stuck a scrap of paper to an empty toilet roll, giving ‘Mini’ a dress, for instance.

 In fact, masking tape and boxes from the recycling have kept my kids entertained more than any other toy in our house.

 It’s amazing what inventive games and crafts kids come up with, with just string (and possibly some masking tape).